stark1tty/awesome-PhD/README.md

 ### Writing

 #### Advice
+- [7 SINS OF WRITING](https://www.hamilton.edu/academics/centers/writing/seven-sins-of-writing): Advice on common tropes to avoid from Hamilton University.
 - [LEADERSHIP LAB](https://youtu.be/vtIzMaLkCaM): If you want to know how to write effectively, watch this video.
+- [THE ELEMENTS OF STYLE](https://faculty.washington.edu/heagerty/Courses/b572/public/StrunkWhite.pdf): This book is intended for use in English courses in which the practice of composition is combined with the study of literature.
+It aims to give in brief space the principal requirements of plain English style.

 #### Editing Tools
 - [ACADEMIZER](https://x.writefull.com/academizer): Writefull's Academizer makes your informal sentence appropriate for an academic text.